 in your organization.

 First of all, you need to decide if coaching is the right approach in your specific situation.
-Emergencies and crisis are not ideal to apply coaching.
+Emergencies and crises are not ideal for applying coaching.
 When the house is on fire, instant and clear directives are needed, not coaching.
 Coaching techniques are useful when there is time to have a conversation with your employee without any pressure.
 And this can work wonders.

 What many managers underestimate is the importance of a framework for coaching.
 To make your coaching efforts successful, you need a structure.
-Without a structure you are at risk to use coaching techniques randomly, leading to random results.
+Without a structure, you are at risk of using coaching techniques randomly, leading to random results.

 The GROW Coaching Model provides a simple yet powerful structure that helps you to use coaching skills as a leader more effectively.